princeraj-cs/Stock_news_alert/README.md

    - **Console > Account > API keys & tokens / Verified Caller IDs**
    - Twilio may block SMS to unverified numbers on trial plans.

-## Run
+## Run ▶️

 ```bash
 python main.py
 ```

-## Notes
+## Notes 📝

-- This script uses a threshold of 2% price movement.
+- This script uses a threshold of 2% price movement 📉📈
-- News is fetched using `qInTitle` with the company name.
+- News is fetched using `qInTitle` with the company name 🧠
 - Keep API keys and tokens private.
-For production, use environment variables instead of hardcoding secrets.
+For production, use environment variables instead of hardcoding secrets 🔒

-## File structure
+## File structure 📂

 - `main.py`: Core script logic
 - `README.md`: Project documentation